AlmaSaaid/PracticalMachineLearning/README.md

 The training data for this project are available here: https://d396qusza40orc.cloudfront.net/predmachlearn/pml-training.csv The test data are available here:https://d396qusza40orc.cloudfront.net/predmachlearn/pml-testing.csv

 The targeted variable is classe i.e. the variable that need to be predicted.
-It is how participants do the exercise which is categorized into 5 fashions:
+It is how participants do the exercise which is categorized into 5 fashions i.e. sitting-down, standing-up, standing, walking, and sitting.
+However, the way they do the exercice is measured and categorized into the following classes:
 Class A: exactly according to the specification, Class B: throwing the elbows to the front, Class C: lifting the dumbbell only halfway, Class D: lowering the dumbbell only halfway and Class E: throwing the hips to the front.
+The Class A corresponds to the right way of doing the exercice but the other four classes indicate common mistakes done during the exercise.